ThomasDaheim/GPXEditor/README.md

   * added preferences to set path to SRTM files
   * two options to determine height: a) directly from tile containing waypoint or b) averaging over neighbouring waypoints
 * added SRTM data file viewer that shows 3d model of heights

+Update v1.3
+- new dialogue to show distribution of values, select extreme values, delete extreme values
+- show multiple SRTM files in one plot
+- show gpx file with all required & available SRTM files
+- various performance improvements

 Track optimization